GameDevCoder/portfolio/_clients/crooz.md

 ### Tools Development

+#### Importers and Exporters for Material Animation

-\+ Created custom Maya FBX exporter for material animation (Color, Alpha and UV).
+* Created a custom **Maya FBX exporter** for exporting material animation properties to Unity.
+The material animation properties included: Color, Alpha, UV Translation, UV Rotation, UV Scaling and UV Offsets.

-\+ Created custom Unity importer for creating material animation resources.
+* Created a custom **Unity FBX importer** for importing material animation data from Maya which also automatically created the Unity animation resources like : Animation Clips and an Animation Controller with the Animation States already setup.

+&nbsp;

-\+ Created unity asset preview and batch management tool for:&nbsp;
+* Created unity asset preview and batch management tool for:&nbsp;

-\- Rapid creation of new prefabs from FBX assets.&nbsp;
+* Rapid creation of new prefabs from FBX assets.&nbsp;

-\- Rapid creation of Animation Controllers from FBX assets.&nbsp;
+* Rapid creation of Animation Controllers from FBX assets.&nbsp;

-\- Updating unity prefabs when FBX model geometry or animations changed.
+* Updating unity prefabs when FBX model geometry or animations changed.
 Scripts attached to the prefabs were preserved.&nbsp;

-\- Setting shader parameters / custom asset parameters. - Previewing unity models (with post effects)&nbsp;
+* Setting shader parameters / custom asset parameters. - Previewing unity models (with post effects)&nbsp;

-\- Previewing animation playback from Animation Controllers &nbsp; (With support for selectable animation layers & states, playback possible WITHOUT entering Unity's play-mode)&nbsp;
+* Previewing animation playback from Animation Controllers &nbsp; (With support for selectable animation layers & states, playback possible WITHOUT entering Unity's play-mode)&nbsp;

-\- Magic effect animation preview support included playback of material animation.&nbsp;
+* Magic effect animation preview support included playback of material animation.&nbsp;

-\- Character model preview support included ability to change equipment and weapons.&nbsp;
+* Character model preview support included ability to change equipment and weapons.&nbsp;

-\- Enemy animation preview support included playback of magic effects for attacks. - Map model preview support included battle simulation
+* Enemy animation preview support included playback of magic effects for attacks.
+Map model preview support included battle simulation

 &nbsp;